 On average, a 32-ounce bottle will run you about $30.
 That’s enough to cover 500-1,000 square feet, according to LawnStar.

-Making Your Own Lawn Paint
+Make Your Own Lawn Paint

-Epsom salt adds magnesium and iron to the lawn, though.
-This may not be the best idea if you’ve got healthy soil nutrient balance.
+Pro tip: Epsom salt adds magnesium and iron to the lawn.
+This may not be the best idea if you’ve got a healthy soil nutrient balance.
 If that’s the case, simply replace the Epsom salt with water.
 It’s the food coloring that serves as the grass dye.

 So you’ve got the paint.
 What now?

-First, some precautions.
-Lawn paint is paint and it will color whatever it touches.
+Keep in mind that lawn paint is paint and it will color whatever it touches.

-- Wear protective eyewear, gloves and a breathing mask.
+- Wear protective eyewear, gloves, and a breathing mask.

 - Keep a bucket of soap handy with a wire brush to remove any accidental overspray quickly.